SomeOriginalCreator/TMenu-Crap/README.md

 # TMenu-Crap
-Stuff that the update checker for TMenu can refer to.
+Stuff that TMenu can refer to